๐Ÿ”” Pennsylvania Eviction Notice Laws

 Constable/Sheriff Executes Order

-The constable or sheriff serves the Order for Possession on the tenant, giving them a final opportunity to leave.
-If they don’t vacate, the constable returns to physically remove them and their belongings.
+The constable or sheriff serves the Order for Possession, giving the tenant a final opportunity to leave.
+If they don’t vacate, the constable returns to physically remove them.

 StageTimelineNotes